-The PLANETRA (Programme evaluating the autoimmune disease investigational drug CT-P13 in RA patients) trial randomized patients with RA to infliximab-dyyb or to its reference biologic infliximab.
-The investigators randomized 606 patients (83% female) with active RA and an inadequate response to methotrexate.58 The primary endpoint was ACR criteria for ≥20% clinical improvement response (ACR20) at 54 weeks.
-Additional endpoints included ACR50, ACR70, DAS28-ESR, and DAS28-CRP, SDAI, CDAI, the percentage of patients with response defined according to EULAR criteria, patient-reported outcomes, joint damage progression, safety endpoints and laboratory abnormalities, and immunogenicity endpoints.
+The PLANETRA (Programme evaluating the autoimmune disease investigational drug CT-P13 in RA patients) trial randomized patients with RA to infliximab-dyyb (CT-P13) or to its reference product infliximab (INX).31 The investigators randomized 606 patients (83% female) with active RA and an inadequate response to methotrexate.32 The primary endpoint was ACR criteria for ≥20% clinical improvement response (ACR20) at 30 weeks.
+Additional endpoints included ACR50, ACR70, DAS28-ESR, DAS28-CRP, SDAI, CDAI, the percentage of patients with response defined according to EULAR criteria, patient-reported outcomes, joint damage progression, safety endpoints and laboratory abnormalities, and immunogenicity endpoints.
+At week 30, ACR20 responses were 60.9% for CT-P13 and 58.6% for INX (95% CI -6% to 10%).
+ACR50 and 70 responses were also similar at 30-week follow up (35.1% and 16.6-34.2% and 15.5% for CT-P13 and INX, respectively).
+The proportion requiring salvage therapy at 30 weeks was also similar (3.2% for CT-P13 vs. 4.0% for INX).
+All other outcomes were also similar at 30 weeks.
+The incidence of drug-related adverse events was also similar (35.2% for CT-P13 vs. 35.9% for INX) in both groups.

-A total of 455 of the 606 patients were treated up to week 54.
-At 54 weeks, there was no difference between groups who met the primary endpoint (74.7% biosimilar vs. 71.3% reference).
+Subsequently, 54-week results were reported.
+A total of 455 of the 606 patients were treated up to week 54.33 At 54 weeks, there was no difference between groups who met the primary endpoint (74.7% biosimilar vs. 71.3% reference).
 The proportion of patients achieving ACR50 and ACR70 at 54 weeks was also comparable between groups.

 DAS28-ESR, DAS28-CRP, SDAI, and CDAI scores were similar between groups at 54 weeks follow-up.
-Mean decreases in baseline of DAS28-ESR, DAS28-CRP, SDAI, and CDAI were 2.4, 2.3, 26.3, and 25.7 compared with 2.4, 2.2, 24.6, and 24.0 for the reference product.
-The proportion of patients with good and moderate EULAR response was similar between the two groups.
-With respect to patientreported outcomes, the VAS for patient assessment of pain showed similar reductions from baseline in both groups (30.2 vs. 28.4 at week 54).
+Mean decreases from baseline of DAS28-ESR, DAS28-CRP, SDAI, and CDAI were 2.4, 2.3, 26.3, and 25.7 compared with 2.4, 2.2, 24.6, and 24.0 for the reference product.
+The proportion of patients with "Good" and "Moderate" EULAR response was similar between the two groups.
+With respect to patient-reported outcomes, the VAS for patient assessment of pain showed similar reductions from baseline in both groups (30.2 vs. 28.4 at week 54).
 There were no differences in the immunologic outcomes, including the development of anti-drug antibodies.

-Treatment-related adverse events were similar between groups (70.5% vs. 70.3% in the reference product).
+Treatment-emergent adverse events at 54 weeks were similarly reported between groups (70.5% vs. 70.3% in the reference product).
 Twenty-two patients (7.3%) in the infliximab-dyyb group had latent tuberculosis compared with 20 patients (6.7%) in the reference product group.
 There were no cases of active tuberculosis or lymphoma at 54-week follow-up in either group.